-- 27.1 States must act individually and collectively, including through international organizations and agreements in accordance with para.
-22.1, to ensure that the health goods, facilities, services and technologies provided by non-State actors are accessible, affordable, acceptable, of good quality and available to all without discrimination. - 27.2 States must effectively regulate and monitor non-State actors to prevent them from harming human rights, including by: - a. taking administrative, legislative, judicial, investigative, and other measures to ensure that the responsibilities to realize human rights are not undermined by any treatment, including special protections afforded to the commercial interests of private actors; - b. taking any measures necessary to prevent interference with any other State's regulatory measures in accordance with the obligation to regulate and monitor; - taking any measures necessary to ensure combined, transnational or international regulation of non-State actors, including transnational corporations and other business enterprises, through effective and rights compliant global governance; - d. when necessary, taking measures to ensure the application of its jurisdiction to the extraterritorial activities of transnational corporations, or their parent or controlling company, where the company has its centre of activity, is incorporated, registered or domiciled, or has its main place of business or substantial business activities, in the State concerned; - e. providing for effective monitoring mechanisms and procedures for compliance with national regulations and human rights obligations; - f. providing for effective supervision of and penalties for non-compliance with regulations, including access to effective remedies and remedial mechanisms provided by the State.
+27.1 States must act individually and collectively, including through international organizations and agreements, to ensure that the health goods, facilities, services and technologies provided by non-State actors are accessible, affordable, acceptable, of good quality and available to all without discrimination.

+- 27.2 States must effectively regulate and monitor non-State actors to prevent them from harming human rights, including by: - a. taking administrative, legislative, judicial, investigative and other measures to ensure that the realization of human rights is not undermined by any treatment, including special protections, afforded to the commercial interests of private actors; - b. taking any measures necessary to prevent interference with any other State's regulatory measures; - c. taking any measures necessary to ensure combined, transnational or international regulation of non-State actors, including transnational corporations and other business enterprises, through effective and rights-based global governance; - d. when necessary, taking measures to ensure the application of its jurisdiction to the extraterritorial activities of a transnational corporation, or to their parent or controlling company where the corporation or company has its center of activity, is incorporated, registered or domiciled, or has its main place of business or substantial business activities, in the State concerned; - e. providing for effective monitoring mechanisms and procedures for compliance with national regulations and human rights obligations; - f. providing for effective supervision of and penalties for non-compliance with regulations, including access to effective remedies and remedial mechanisms provided by the State.
 Such penalties and remedies must not themselves impair the enjoyment of human rights; and - g. obliging non-State actors, including business enterprises, to make provision for operational grievance mechanisms to allow for direct redress to victims of human rights abuses.